wp-insider/simple-membership/simple-membership/readme.txt

 - Renamed the 'has_tag' function to 'has_email_merge_tag' to avoid confusion.
 - Added a new filter hook 'swpm_payment_button_note_msg_output' to allow custom code to insert a message or note before the payment button.
 - Added a new filter hook 'swpm_hide_payment_button' to allow custom code to hide the payment button based on custom logic.
+- Added a validation for the PayPal client ID to ensure it is not empty when using the PayPal PPCP checkout.

 = 4.6.4 =
 - Added a new feature to limit failed login attempts.
 Read the [failed login limit documentation](https://simple-membership-plugin.com/configuring-the-failed-login-attempt-limit-feature/) for more information.